 C. G. Jung Institute of San Francisco.

-The façade, designed in collaboration artist Amy Trachtenberg, is rendered in glazed brick and evokes associations to the natural world.
-The variegated and soft green hues with turquoise accents speak to earth and flora, sea and sky.
-The six columns are individually articulated by patterns in white tile reflective of the tree of life motif and abstracted elements that appear in folk art, carpets and textiles universally.
+The façade, designed in collaboration with artist Amy Trachtenberg, is rendered in glazed brick and evokes associations with the natural world.
+The variegated and soft green hues with turquoise accents speak to earth and flora, sea, and sky.
+The six columns are individually articulated by patterns in white tile reflective of the tree of life motif and abstracted elements that appear in folk art, carpets, and textiles universally.

 Owner: C. G. Jung Institute of San Francisco